-With a Web-based (Internet Explorer or Netscape[®] Navigator) utility, it is easy to configure and manage the TL-WR741ND 150Mbps Wireless N Router.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser.
+With a Web-based utility, it is easy to configure and manage the 300Mbps Multi-Function Wireless N Router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.
+However, as the USB